Wound Care and Dressings

 - Promote high education and professional standards for nurses and midwives across the UK.

-- Maintain the register of professionals eligible to practise.
+- Maintain the register of professionals eligible to practice.

 - Investigate concerns about nurses, midwives and nursing associates